dtcan/dtcan/README.md

 I've also done contract work over two summers on a personal budgeting app, **MoneyPod.ca**.
 Check it out [here](https://moneypod.ca).

-I am currently looking for work.
-If you are looking to hire a web developer, please email me at [david@dtcan.dev](mailto:david@dtcan.dev).

 If you have the time, please visit [my portfolio](https://dtcan.dev) to learn more about me and what I've done!